10 Favorite Ways to Make Coffee While Camping

 Many integrated cook systems like Jetboil and MSR offer French press plungers.
 These plungers are designed to work with these rapid hot water makers, reducing the amount of gear you need to carry.

-This approach is ideal if you already use your integrated cook system in the front country to rapidly make hot water (which we often do).
-Or you really really like French press style coffee on your backpacking trips and you don’t mind packing the wet grounds out*.
+This approach is ideal if you already use your integrated cook system in the front country to rapidly make hot water.
+Or you really, really like French press-style coffee on your backpacking trips and you don’t mind packing the wet grounds out*.

 Integrated Cook Systems With French Press Attachments